The hunt is on!

 For hunting deer, muzzleloaders firing single bullets must be at least .40-caliber.
 Guns firing two or more balls must be 20-gauge or larger.
 During muzzleloading gun season, you may not use muzzleloaders that take smokeless powder, ones that can be loaded from the breech or those with self-contained cartridge ammunition capabilities.

 Legal shooting hours are from a half-hour before sunrise to a half-hour after sunset.
-Except for turkeys, hunters may take resident game over feed such as corn on private lands.
-No baiting is allowed on WMAs, however.
+Except for turkeys, hunters may take resident game over feed such as corn but only on private lands.
+No baiting is allowed on WMAs.

 The only firearm you’re allowed to use for hunting doves is a shotgun, but you can’t use one larger than a 10-gauge.
 Shotguns must be plugged to a three-shell capacity (magazine and chamber combined).